signalfx/gdi-specification/specification/integration_context.md

-When `cisco.ctx.enabled` configuration is `true`, Splunk implementations MUST extract fields from the `cisco-ctx-*` headers (above) and add extra attributes to any Spans created as part of the incoming request context.
+When `cisco.ctx.enabled` configuration is `true`, Splunk implementations MUST extract fields from the `cisco-ctx-*` headers (above) and add extra attributes to the first Span created as part of the incoming request context.
 Null or missing values MUST be handled gracefully by simply omitting the span attributes.